inajan/Module-10-HTS/01-Get_fastq_files.md

 File type "fastq"
 Strategy "other"

 Click on one of the results.
-Probably called something with "PCR tiled amplification" (the SARS-CoV-2 genome is usually amplified with a PCR protocol).
+Probably called something with "PCR tiled amplification" (the SARS-CoV-2 genome is usually amplified with a PCR protocol) (Click [here](https://trace.ncbi.nlm.nih.gov/Traces/sra/?run=SRR14253446) if you have trouble):

 Answer these questions:
 ```diff